Lausanne is a Primary Years Programme (PYP) school.

 Themes and units of inquiry build upon children's interests and learning and expand their horizons.

-Lausanne Junor Kindergarten students continue to develop language, cognitive, motor and social-emotional skills and independence.
+Lausanne JK students continue to develop language, cognitive, motor and social-emotional skills and independence.

 Our little Lynx learn in a way that begins developing globally-minded attitudes.

-The SK years are full of growth and exploration.
-We love embarking on this exciting journey with you.
+The SK years are full of growth and exploration and we love embarking on this exciting journey with you.

-We introduce children to their classroom experience in a warm and nurturing environment.
-Utilizing the student-centered approach we are known for, children are encouraged to discover the world around them while connecting with their classmates and developing a strong sense of self.
+Students are introduced to their classroom experience in a warm and nurturing environment.
+Utilizing the student-centered approach we are known for; children are encouraged to discover the world around them while connecting with their classmates and developing a strong sense of self.

-Utilizing the inquiry-based Primary Years Programme (PYP), our teachers use best practices to help students become enthusiastic, caring, compassionate, internationally-minded learners and problem-solvers.
+Utilizing the PYP, our teachers use best practices to help students become enthusiastic, caring, compassionate, internationally-minded learners and problem-solvers.

-Students in the first grade are embarking on an important transition period.
-As they leave kindergarten behind for Lower School, they begin to develop the skills and knowledge necessary to move into deeper thinking and questioning.
+Students in the first grade are embarking on a critical transition period.
+As they leave kindergarten behind for Lower School, they begin to develop the skills and knowledge necessary to move into more in-depth thinking and questioning.

-Utilizing Lausanne's unique learning environment, students develop relationships with classmates that provide an environment where they are empowered to take risks and support when they make mistakes.
+Utilizing Lausanne's unique learning environment, students develop relationships with classmates that provide an environment where they are empowered to take risks and offer support when making mistakes.

 Second-grade students are becoming more active learners as they master the skills they learned in the grades before.
 They are beginning to build a strong foundation for their future creative and intellectual pursuits.

 Their curiosity is engaged with numerous field trips as well as a supportive and engaging learning environment.
-Second-grade students are learning to care about each other and members of the larger school community.
+Second-grade students are learning to care about each other and members of the broader school community.

-Second grade continues the Primary Years Programme (PYP) of the International Baccalaureate curriculum.
-Larning is student-centered, inquiry-based, and ensures that the student's strengths and interests are a part of the learning experience.
+As the PYP continues, learning is student-centered, inquiry-based and ensures that students' strengths and interests are a part of the learning experience.

-As students at Lausanne in third grade move into the second half of the Primary Years Programme (PYP), they are developing greater independence.
-They complete research projects, work collaboratively with their peers, and explore various technology platforms to communicate their understandings.
-They also experience greater emphasis on applying what they know to strengthen their skills.
-Teachers are also working with them to strengthen the Learner Profile traits, which include being effective communicators, caring friends, and reflective, knowledgeable students.
+Students at Lausanne in third grade move into the second half of the PYP, developing greater independence.
+They complete research projects, work collaboratively with their peers and explore various technology platforms to communicate their understandings.

-Wrapping up the Primary Years Programme (PYP) at Lausanne, the fourth-grade year is filled with in-depth research and collaborative learning.
-Students build on their educational foundations as they explore new ideas that strengthen their reading, writing, math, and Units of Inquiry skills while consolidating their knowledge of the PYP.
+Wrapping up the PYP at Lausanne, the fourth-grade year is filled with in-depth research and collaborative learning.
+Students build on their educational foundations as they explore new ideas that strengthen their reading, writing, math and Units of Inquiry skills while consolidating their knowledge of the PYP.